8838drake/Bede.Less/README.md

 ```

 #####Why?
-Although there is no benefit to using either quotation single quotations should be used in LESS and Javascript leaving double quotations for HTML files.
+Although there is no benefit to using either quotation apart from consistency, single quotations should be used in LESS and Javascript leaving double quotations for HTML files.

 ###Nesting
 Nested selectors, if following CSS properties, should be separated with a new line, otherwise should immediately follow the previous selector.